-Cook’s Science: Tell us about your restaurant.
+Cook’s Illustrated: Tell us about your restaurant.
 What was the biggest challenge when you opened almost 10 years ago?

 Ángel León: [I opened Aponiente] to have a place to tell my story through the kitchen.
 We do more than just serve food.
 We had to find a way to talk about the sea in a different way.